cioudfox/ECS-189-Project/ProjectDocument.md

 ![1686788851866](https://github.com/cioudfox/ECS-189-Project/assets/114460759/3fadefcd-a52d-44da-8838-675dd179d213)

-### - Weapon System Weapon System(Projectile and Melee), Armor, Passive Regen, and weapon Upgrade system
+### - Weapon System Weapon System(Projectile and Melee), Armor, Passive Regen, and weapon Upgrade system - Steven

 #### Weapon System:
 In the game, each weapon is associated with a ScriptableObject that stores all the predefined properties and characteristics for that specific weapon type.
 This design allows for easy customization and future development of new weapon types.
 Projectile weapons utilize the ProjectileWeaponController and Behavior code, while melee weapons use the MeleeWeaponController and Behavior code.
 This modular approach ensures consistent functionality and simplifies the process of introducing new weapons with unique behaviors.
 It provides a flexible and scalable system for managing weapons in the game, facilitating customization and maintaining clarity in the overall design.